 PSEO Student Eligibility Requirements

 New legislation passed under Minnesota Statutes, section 124D.09, allows eligible 10th-grade students to enroll in one Career and Technical Education (CTE) course.
 In order to be eligible, a 10th-grade student must have taken the 8th-grade MCA reading test in the 8th-grade and have met the composite proficiency level of “meets or exceeds.”
-Students who meet this standard may be eligible to enroll in a CTE course, as identified by the Minnesota State College and University System (MNSCU) if they meet the specific course requirements and prerequisites of the CTE course.
+Students who meet this standard may be eligible to enroll in a CTE course, as identified by the Minnesota State Colleges and Universities system (MnSCU) if they meet the specific course requirements and prerequisites of the CTE course.
 This option is open to Minnesota public school students only.

 High school juniors must rank in the top 1/3 of their high school class OR score above the 70th percentile on a nationally standardized, norm-referenced test.

 Juniors who do not meet admission requirements are eligible to take one career and technical course if the MCA Reading score has been met.
 Students also have the option to participate in a formal interview explaining why they are interested in the PSEO program and what they can contribute to it to be considered for admission to PSEO.